Food Styling: Sweet Photoshoot - Oatmeal w/ Chocolate Chips Cookies

 Set up one light source for Chiaroscuro Food Photography.

-The position of this slice of the carrot cake was changed so that the light falls on the texture of the cake.
+The position of this slice of the carrot cake was changed so that the light fell on the texture of the cake.

 4. Place the camera